 Memphis Grills Pro & Elite Built-In Pellet Grills/Smokers

-Now, Memphis were previously a made in the USA pellet grill brand, however, they have now moved their manufacturing base overseas.
-You can learn more about them in my Memphis Grills article and my Memphis FAQ page.
+Now, Memphis were previously a made in the USA pellet grill brand.
+However, they have now moved their manufacturing base overseas.

 In terms of built-in pellet grills, they have the smaller Pro model with a width of 28 inches and a larger Elite model with a width of 39 inches.

 Beyond just the size difference between the Pro and Elite models, there are some differences in specifications which you can check out through the BBQGuys link above.

 For instance, the maximum temperature setting on the Pro is 650 degrees, whereas the Elite can get a little hotter at up to 700 degrees.

 In terms of price points for these Memphis built-in pellet grills, the Pro is typically found for around $3,900, whereas the Elite is priced closer to $5,000.